wp-plugins/csv-2-post/readme.txt

 = 6.5.8 =
 * Public Messages
-    * There are always many hidden abilities being added too CSV 2 POST, contact us if you seek something
+    * There are always many hidden abilities being added to CSV 2 POST, contact us if you seek something
 * Bug Fixes
     * (minor) Undefined variabled $csv2post_is_free when submitting category settings
     * (minor) functions that use get_posts() now have the "numberposts" argument and will query up to 999, not 5 which must be the default
 * General Improvements
-    * Clicking on the View More Help buttons displayed on help dialogue will now open a new tab
+    * Clicking on the View More Help buttons displayed on help dialog will now open a new tab
-    * Many notifications will display an arrow which takes user too a help page explaining the notification further
+    * Many notifications will display an arrow which takes user to a help page explaining the notification further
     * Can no longer make a post creation project with no name
     * Ability to apply pre-made post title data has been added (panel already existed on interface but was not complete)
     * Advanced SEO panel now displays what settings have been saved (it was already saving properly)